-It is important to note that above derivation is entirely based on the logarithmic region, where the viscous shear stress and heat flux are neglected.
+We acknowledge that the above derivation is entirely based on the logarithmic region, where the viscous shear stress and heat flux are neglected.
 Therefore, the energy balance relations in Eqs.~\eqref{eq:energy_VD} and \eqref{eq:energy_SL} are only valid in the logarithmic layer.
 However, both \(T^+_{VD}\) and \(T^+_{SL}\) defined in Eqs.~\eqref{eq:VD_Tplus} and \eqref{eq:SL_Tplus} are formulated to include the entire half-channel height.
-This may cause potential physical consistency below the overlap layer, which will be discussed in next section.
+This may cause potential physical inconsistency below the overlap layer, which will be addressed in next section.